 1. Start hanging out with other bicycle travellers

 Invite them to stay.
 Encourage them to stay longer.
 Spend as much time as possible with these people.
 They are your best friends now.
-Hear their stories; learn from their experiences.
+Listen to their stories.
+Learn from their experiences.

 You’ll soon realise that they are, on the whole, just like you, except that they’re doing what you’re still dreaming about.
-You’ll get inspired, certainly – and you’ll get jealous, inevitably.
+You’ll get inspired – and you’ll get jealous.
 And that’ll soon motivate you to start taking your own plans seriously.
 It’s a cruel hack, but it works.

 Nobody biting with Warmshowers?
-Try Couchsurfing, Hospitality Club or Global Freeloaders.
+Try Couchsurfing, Hospitality Club, BeWelcome or Global Freeloaders.
 Or all of the above.
 It’s a game of numbers.
 However you achieve it, start hanging out with other bicycle travellers.

 2. Reduce your intake of social media

-Most bicycle travellers are happy to stay in touch with friends and family back home occasionally – in proportion to being connected with the ground beneath their feet the other 99% of the time.
-And when they do hit up social media, they’ll be perfectly happy to make it a one-time effort, negotiating dodgy keyboard layouts and virus-infested computers before getting back outdoors and back to reality.
+Most bicycle travellers are happy to stay in touch with friends and family back home occasionally — in proportion to being connected with the ground beneath their feet the other 99% of the time.
+And when they do use social media, they’ll be happy to make it a one-time effort before getting back outdoors and back to reality.

 Signing out of social media prevents one thing: the compulsive ‘checking’ behaviour so many of us now exhibit to check our social media accounts every few minutes, meaning our brains are in two places at once, causing us to walk out in front of moving vehicles and into each other while ‘checking’ what’s happening in the world.

-Bullshit.
 You don’t need that.
 Your friends and family are getting on just fine, and if they aren’t, they’ll call you or come and see you.
-Instead, start using that spare headspace to think more seriously about your upcoming trip.
-Read books, stare at maps, or just sit and daydream.
-The possibilities of cycle touring are endless – if you’ve got the presence of mind to give it some real consideration.
+Instead, start using that reclaimed time to work more seriously towards your upcoming trip.
+Read books, stare at maps, just sit and daydream, or go for a bike ride.
+The possibilities for your bike tour are endless – if you’ve got the headspace to let the idea grow.

 As an additional step, uninstall the smartphone apps for these networks and use the mobile browser versions instead.
-This’ll get rid of all those little ‘alerts’ you get every few seconds; further instant-hit distractions from reality.
+This’ll get rid of all those notifications you get every few seconds; further instant-hit distractions from reality.
 Better still, put your smartphone on airplane mode.
 Or on eBay.